obule/cbh-test/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+Looking at the original code, it seems a lot was going on.
+I observed that the code was mostly trying to assign a value to `candidate` so I abstracted that into a fuction to avoid having `temp` field.
+Also the code has a lot of if/else statements which makes the logic difficult to follow.
+I grouped the logic together and return early as much as I can to avoid unnecessary `else` statements.
+I also took advantage of tenary operators, so that I can assign the result of some conditional to a variable.
+Furthermore I improved the naming of variable(The fucntion name suggest determing partition key and we are returning candidate).
+I also move some common logic and constants to a util file to make the code more readable.
+In all my approah is more readable because I broke / group common logic into a separate function.